savoy32/docs/_tr-overview/specific-syntax.md

 ## Yes/no questions an the question particle

-Yes-no questions in Turkish is formed by question particle -mI (mı/mi/mu/mü).
+Yes-no questions in Turkish are formed by question particle -mI (mı/mi/mu/mü).
 UD currently does not have a clear way of marking question particles.

-We mark question particles as `AUX`, and (for now) introduce a new feature `Question` that is set for question particles as well as other words that introduce questions (`PronType=Int` is also used, but likely it is not sufficient/suitable in this case).
+We mark question particles as `AUX`, and (for now) introduce a new feature `Question` that is a set for question particles as well as other words that introduce questions (`PronType=Int` is also used, but likely it is not sufficient/suitable in this case).